 In the Town of Huntington 96% of the CDBG funding is allocated to low-to-moderate income activities.
 The Town of Huntington with non-CDBG funds, partnerships with not-for-profits and Suffolk County continue to provide services that enable self-sufficiency in low-to-moderate income families.
-PY 2021 brought new, distinct challenges with the global pandemic and the need to address issues with families and individuals facing unforeseen crises due to financial uncertainty.
-Attention was shifted to providing safe shelter to the homeless, addressing food insecurity for those in need, and providing essentials to those who were unable to obtain them. we continue to making home rehabilitations and expanding affordable housing opportunities a priority.
+There continues to be a need to address issues with families and individuals facing unforeseen crises due to financial uncertainty.
+Attention was shifted to providing safe shelter to the homeless, addressing food insecurity for those in need, and providing essentials to those who were unable to obtain them.
+We continue to making home rehabilitations and expanding affordable housing opportunities a priority.

-CR-25 - Homeless and Other Special Needs 91.220(d, e); 91.320(d, e); 91.520(c) Evaluate the jurisdiction's progress in meeting its specific objectives for reducing and ending homelessness through:
+CR-25 - Homeless and Other Special Needs 91.220(d, e); 91.320(d, e); 91.520(c)

+Evaluate the jurisdiction's progress in meeting its specific objectives for reducing and ending homelessness through: